 4. Fees and Payments

-The fee for the trip consists of two parts: the ‘participation fee’ and the ‘fundraising target’.
-The participation fee is also usually payable in two instalments at the time of booking and is non-refundable subject to a 72 hours ‘cooling off’ period as explained below in Clause 6.
+The fee for the trip consists of two parts: the ‘Registration Fee’ and the ‘Fundraising Target’.
+The Registration fee may be payable in instalments at the time of booking and is non-refundable subject to a 72 hours ‘cooling off’ period as explained below in Clause 6.
 The fundraising target is set by your Charity and includes the cost of your trip etc. as well as a donation to the charity.

 i.
-You must pay the Participation Fee direct to CA at the time of booking.
+You must pay the Registration Fee direct to CA at the time of booking.

 Participants agree that any gift aid that the charity receives will not form part of their fundraising total.